Telstar 1

-Telstar 1 is a defunct communications satellite launched by NASA on July 10, 1962.
-It was the satellite that allowed the first live broadcast of television images between the United States and Europe.
+Telstar 1 is a defunct communications satellite launched by NASA on 10 July 1962.
+One of the earliest communications satellites, it was the first telecommunications satellite, achieving live transmission of broadcast television images between the United States and Europe.
 Telstar 1 remained active for only 7 months before it prematurely failed due to Starfish Prime, a high-altitude nuclear test conducted by the United States.
 Although the satellite is no longer operational, it remains in Earth orbit.

 History

-The idea of transmitting information by means of satellites was hardly new.
-As early as October 1945, the mathematician and visionary Arthur C. Clarke published an article talking about it in the specialized magazine Wireless World.
-His idea was to take advantage of the immensity of space to transmit information, using a satellite system for this purpose.
+The idea of relaying information from one point on Earth to another by means of satellites was not new.
+As early as October 1945, the visionary Arthur C. Clarke published an article talking about it in the specialized magazine Wireless World.
+His idea was to enable communication between two points which were prevented from direct radio communication by the curve of the Earth, by relaying the information by radio through an orbiting satellite.
 During the Cold War, the shock caused by the successful launch of the first artificial satellite, Sputnik 1, by the Soviets increased the United States' interest in aerospace research.
 Soon thereafter, the Americans began their attempts to launch orbital communications satellites for transmitting telephone, radio, and television signals.

 In December 1958, the United States successfully launched its first communications satellite, SCORE.
 Through it, then-President Dwight D. Eisenhower sent a Christmas message to the entire world.
 However, SCORE stayed in orbit for only a few months, its enormous surface area and very low Earth orbit forcing reentry after only 500 laps around the planet due to aerodynamic resistance.
 Also, SCORE relied on a passive reflector, which greatly reduced signal strength, since it did not amplify the signal before sending it back to earth.

+The Telstar project represented a substantial financial investment to advance satellite communications technology.
+According to a memorandum dated 16 August 1962, the total expenditure for the Telstar experimental satellite project, as reported by AT&T to Senator Kerr, was approximately $50 million.
+This figure includes an initial estimate of $45 million as of 19 April 1962, covering the costs of orbiting the Telstar satellite and establishing a fully operational ground station in Andover, Maine.
+Additional expenses incurred after this date increased the total project costs by $5 million, with the Andover facility alone costing around $10 million and another $4 million for necessary tie-in lines.

+AT&T also reported that it had invested $1.4 billion in research and development for the essential components of the communications system, of which over $1 billion was directed towards technology closely related to satellite communications.

+Specific launch costs were also covered by AT&T. On 16 February 1962, approximately five months before the 10 July 1962, launch, AT&T made an advance payment to NASA totaling $2,680,982.